 “Have you ever tried to hook up with a regular girlfriend?”

 “Yes, but I haven’t been too successful.
-The usual impediments intervene, they only want my money, they can’t handle the hours, or can’t deal with the worry that I might be killed.”
+The usual impediments intervene, they only want my money, can’t handle the hours, or can’t deal with the worry that I might be killed.”

 “Mac, I don’t think less of you for any of this.
 But you come home to an empty house.
 Don’t you want someone here waiting for you?
-Someone who wants to tell you about their day, to hear about yours?
+Someone who wants to tell you about their day, hear about yours?
 A girl to start a family with?”

 “Of course, Millie.
 However, the Chicago Police have put a lot of faith in me, putting me on the Chicago-FBI Joint Task Force on Organized Crime.
-I’m working like crazy to impress both Commander DiMarco and Special Agent Mason with my work.
+I’m working like crazy to impress Commander DiMarco and Special Agent Mason with my work.
 So, I take the easy way out, occasional burst-mode sex with Anneliese.”

 Millie Grainger chuckled at Mac’s description.